 The Geiger counter emits a click for every particle, so with only background radiation, the instrument clicks every few seconds.
 In a high radiation environment, it clicks rapidly in proportion to the radiation level.
 This way, the user gets a visible as well as audible measurement of radioactivity.

-Some people receive exposure to radiation as part of their employment.
-In such an environment, worker radiation exposures are carefully monitored to ensure that everyone’s exposures are kept as low as reasonably achievable.
+Some people receive exposure to radiation as part of their employment (radiologists and nuclear plant workers).
+Worker radiation exposures are carefully monitored to ensure that everyone’s exposures are kept as low as reasonably achievable (ALARA).
 Individual film badges and personal dosimeters are useful for this purpose.
 In the film badges the amount of film darkening is a measure of the radiation received, so by analyzing the film, radiation exposure records for each individual worker can be kept.
 Personal dosimeters allow the workers to view their own radiation dose instantly by looking at a small scale magnified by the instrument.